shakes76/PatternAnalysis-2024/recognition/48019022_GNN/README.md

 GraphSAGE  | 92.95184%
 SGC  | 886428%

+Moreover, the GAT model also shows the most distinguished T-SNE clustering compared to the other architectures.
+The distinct clusters demonstrate the model's sufficiency in separating data despite the limited feature information in the dataset.

 ## Inference
 To test trained models on the graph data, use the `predict.py` script.
 This script will load a selected trained model and attempt to classify each node of the dataset.

+## Further Improvements
+To further improve the accuracy of the Graph Attention Network, the following improvements can be made:

+Hyperparameter Tuning: A grid search should be done to find the most optimal set of hyperparameters.
+These include the learning rate, learning rate scheduler, number of epochs, patience, number of layers, number of attention heads, activation functions, dropout and weight decay.

+Visualisation: A UMAP visualisation could be done to see observe on the manifold where the model can be improved, and to understand important node/edge relationships.

 ## References
 - Kipf, T. N., & Welling, M. (2017).
 Semi-Supervised Classification with Graph Convolutional Networks.
 ArXiv:1609.02907 [Cs, Stat]. https://arxiv.org/abs/1609.02907